Sagar160/basketball_video_analysis/README.md

 ![](output_data/Screenshot%20from%202023-09-16%2019-13-01.png)

-position of ball, hoop and backboard with respect to hoop
+position of ball with respect to hoop

 ## Logic